Clematis alpina (L.) Mill.

 Bloom Time: Mid-spring to late spring

 Clematis alpina is a medium-sized deciduous climber with leaves divided into nine narrow-lanceolate leaflets.
-Flowers are light violet-blue, with four tapering sepals, up to 1.6 inches (4 cm) in length, surrounding cream staminodes, and stamens in mid-spring to late spring with occasional flowers in midsummer.
+Flowers are light violet-blue, up to 1.6 inches (4 cm) long, with four tapering sepals, surrounding cream staminodes, and stamens in mid-spring to late spring with occasional flowers in midsummer.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).